 - Time Limits For Claiming Tennis Elbow Compensation

 Tennis elbow is a type of repetitive stress injury, and according to the NHS, it occurs when the muscles near the elbow are overused or subjected to repetitive tasks.
 The most common symptoms of tennis elbow include pain when you:

 - Twist your forearm i.e. when trying to open a jar or turning a door handle.

 Up to 3% of the population are said to suffer from tennis elbow every year and people in the age range of 35 to 54 years old are most at risk.

 The NHS states that it can take up to 2 years to recover from tennis elbow and that a full recovery is usually made in 9 out of 10 cases.

 Tennis elbow symptoms do not manifest overnight.
-The symptoms develop slowly over an extended period of time.
+They develop slowly over an extended period of time.
 During the initial stages, the symptoms are so minor that they are often overlooked.
-However, the symptoms will almost definitely become progressively more severe and painful on continuing to perform the same repetitive tasks without taking corrective action.
+However, the symptoms will almost certainly become progressively more severe and painful on continuing to perform the same repetitive tasks without taking corrective action.